Till now I have shared many Python programming examples. I am little surprised as I missed to write about permutations even though it is very popular.

 So, Reversing a string in Python returns output string which is one of the permutations of the given string.

 If you want to get specific length permutation, you can pass the number of char in permutations function.

 Here is code.
 It will print all the permutations for length 2.

 import itertools for p in itertools.permutations('ABCD', 2): print(p)

 As we know the list is widely used and most prominent data structure in Python, you can convert all the permutation to list.

 from itertools import permutations listPerm = list(permutations(range(1, 4))) print listPerm

 Here we are using range() function to choose the set of elements to find the permutations.

 Now you can try permutations of string in Python to explore further or to make some awesome thing.

-Use comment section if you want to discuss anything related to this topic.
+Use the comment section if you want to discuss anything related to this topic.